PuzzleMoE: Efficient Compression of Large Mixture-of-Experts Models via Sparse Expert Merging and Bit-packed inference: Method

 \subsubsection{Observation}

-The Bfloat16 data format, which allocates 1 sign, 8 exponent, and 7 mantissa bits, is standard for LLM inference.
-Recent analyses \citep{su2024wantedknowstoragecompressibility, zhang202570size100accuracy,lee2025nestedfphighperformancememoryefficientdualprecision} reveal significant underutilization of the 8-bit exponent range for dense LLMs in Bfloat16 format.
-We found that this also applies for MoE models.
-As illustrated in Figure \ref{fig:maskpacking}, for the Mixtral-8x7B \citep{jiang2024mixtralexperts} model, the exponent values of expert weights are predominantly concentrated within a narrow range of 112 to 128.
+The BFloat16 data format (1 sign, 8 exponent, and 7 mantissa bits) is standard for LLM inference.
+Recent analyses \citep{su2024wantedknowstoragecompressibility, zhang202670,lee2025nestedfphighperformancememoryefficientdualprecision} reveal significant underutilization of the 8-bit exponent range for dense LLMs in BFloat16 format.
+We found that this also applies for MoE LLMs.
+As shown in Figure \ref{fig:maskpacking}(a), for Mixtral-8x7B \citep{jiang2024mixtralexperts} model, the exponent values of expert weights are predominantly concentrated within a narrow range of 112 to 128.
 We also observe this in other MoE models as shown in Appendix \ref{appendix_visualize_exp}.